 Welcome!
 If you have found this page, you or somebody you love may be experiencing anxiety and would like to learn more.
 Good news: anxiety is one of the most treatable mental health issues!
 While you may be feeling stuck with how to proceed with treatment or even wondering if this is what you are experiencing, let me share some of the common types of anxiety that I treat so you can better determine if you need assistance.
-In addition, I have provided links to my favorite resources/books for those who want to continue the journey at home.
 Contact me at 785-477-9117 or AmandaPetrikLCPC@gmail.com for more information!

 Generalized Anxiety Disorder